Bubble sort and Howe duality for staircase matrices: Introduction

-The most combinatorial part of this paper explores the Bruhat partial order on the set \( \DL_{\ov{n}}(\lambda) \), which is essential for understanding equivalence~\eqref{eq::hor::vrt::intro}.
-In particular, we show that the poset \( \St_{\ov{n}} \) is {\it "arborescent"} and that the maps \( \vrt \) and \( \hor \) define a {\it "consistent (anti)linearization"} (see Definition~\ref{def::poset::linear}).
-The subset \( \vrt(\DL_{\ov{n}}(\lambda))\subset \bS_m\lambda \) consists of compositions that define a nondecreasing function on the poset \( \St_{\ov{n}} \).
-We refer to such compositions as {\it "\(\St_{\ov{n}}\)-dominant"} (Definition~\ref{def::S::dominant}) and establish the following properties of the poset $\DL_{\ov{n}}(\lambda)$, which hold for any arborescent poset with consistent (anti)linearization:
+Understanding this equivalence -- and thereby the poset structure on \( \DL_{\ov{n}}(\lambda) \) that underlies the character identities of \S\ref{intro::combinatorics} -- is the most combinatorial part of this paper.
+We show that the poset \( \St_{\ov{n}} \) is {\it "arborescent"} and that the maps \( \vrt \) and \( \hor \) define a {\it "consistent (anti)linearization"} (see Definition~\ref{def::poset::linear}).
+The subset \( \vrt(\DL_{\ov{n}}(\lambda))\subset \bS_m\lambda \) consists of compositions that define a nondecreasing function on the poset \( \St_{\ov{n}} \); we refer to such compositions as {\it "\(\St_{\ov{n}}\)-dominant"} (Definition~\ref{def::S::dominant}) and establish the following properties, valid for {\it any} arborescent poset with a consistent (anti)linearization:

 \begin{theorem} \begin{itemize}[itemsep=0pt,topsep=0pt] \item The set \( \DL_{\ov{n}}(\lambda) \) is empty if \( l(\lambda) > \#\St_{\ov{n}} \). \item (Theorem~\ref{thm::S:dom::outline}) If \( \lambda=(\lambda_1 > \ldots > \lambda_{\#\St_{\ov{n}}}) \) is a regular partition of length \( \#\St_{\ov{n}} \), then the poset \( \DL_{\ov{n}} \) is independent of \( \lambda \) and is shown to be bounded, graded, and \( \EL \)-shellable. \item If \( l(\lambda) \leq \#\St_{\ov{n}} \), then: \begin{itemize} \item (Theorem~\ref{thm::dominant::edge}) The covering relations for the Bruhat partial order on the set \( \DL_{\ov{n}}(\lambda) \) of \( \St_{\ov{n}} \)-dominant compositions are determined by transpositions in minimal disorders (see Definitions~\ref{def::disorder} and~\ref{def::min::DL::dis}). \item (\S\ref{sec::Bubble-sort}, Corollary~\ref{cor::bbs::monotone}) A natural generalization of the bubble-sort algorithm for the arborescent poset \( \St_{\ov{n}} \) defines a nonincreasing monotone idempotent on the corresponding interval in the Bruhat graph \( \bS_m\lambda \):